Flamenco/stackeditpro/Features.md

 You can now email document content and links.

 ## Extract Selection To New Document
-You can now select any text in one document and then create a new sibling document from it.
+You can now select any text in one document and create a new sibling document from it.

-This procedure is equivalent to cutting the selected code, creating a new document, pasting the code, and then renaming the new document.
+This procedure is equivalent to cutting the selected code, creating a new document, pasting the code, and renaming the new document, and adding a page link to the original document.

-You will be presented with a *page-name confirmation dialog* when executing this action.
+> You will be presented with an *Extract Text confirmation dialog* when executing this action.

 # Fixes
 ## IOS